-The medium had not made a mistake, and there was no room for trickery.
-All was done in the full light of midday.
-Had the medium told me my name, it would have been elight compared to the significance of the wonderful phenomena that WILLARD W. HAYDEN. transpired.
+full light of midday.
+Had the medium told me my name, it would have been slight compared to the significance of the wonderful phenomena that transpired.
+WILLARD W. HAYDEN.

-Mrs. F. A. Logan-Robinson writes: With the mercury at '97" I attempt to write a few lines for your paper.
-I left Forest Grove, Oregon, the last of June, to attend the annual apiritual grove meeting at New Era, twenty-five miles from Port-land, and then came to the Dalles, where I gave several lectures, and visited Mr. Frank Ewin's family.
-Mrs. Ewin is a healing medium; one of her sons a materializing medium, and her little development and her little and daughter, nine years of age, I saw entranced, and hold her hand in the blaze of a kerosene lamp about ten minutes, until it was black with the smoke, and no injurious effect followed.
-At Wailulu, Mr. Peabody, agent of the O. S. N. Co., kind-ly entertained me, and secured me a good audi-ence.
-My patients here have been relieved of different diseases by the power vouchsafed to me by my angel guides.
-Here I find some good mediums and Spiritualists; have given several lectures, and now propose to visit other towns, Waitsbury, Dayton, Pendleton, and Umatilis, etc, before going home.
-I hope to obtain subscribers for your value has proposed to the tribance has for your valuable paper now that the price has been reduced to such low figures.
+Mrs. F. A. Logan Robinson writes: With the mercury at '97" I attempt to writes: with the mercury at '97" I attempt to write a few lines for your paper.
+I left Forest Grove, Oregon, the last of June, to attend the annual spiritual grove-meeting at New Era, twenty-five miles from Port-land, and then came to the Dalles, where I gave several lecture, and visited Mr. Frank Ewin's family.
+Mrs. Ewin is a healing medium; one of her sons a materializing medium and her little her sons a materializing medium, and her little daughter, nine years of age, I saw entranced, and hold her hand in the blaze of a kerosele lamp hold her hand in the blaze of a kerosele lamp about ten minutes, until it was black with the smoke, and nonjurious effect followed.
+At Wal-lulu, Mr. Peabedy, agent of the O.S.
+N. Co, kind-ly entertained abse, and secured me a good audi-ence.
+My patients here have been relieved of dif-ferent diseases by the power vouchsafed to me by my angel guides.
+Here I find some good medi-ums and Spiritualists; have given several lec-tures, and now propose to visit other towns, Waitsbury, Dayton, Pendleton, and Umatilla, etc. before going come.
+I hope to obtain subscribers for your values, a paper now that the price has been reduced to fuch low figures.